Dr Amit Nagpal

 Step 6 : Strategic Networking

-- Network with Founders and Promoters of Startups
+- Network with Founders and Promoters of Startups to share insights on personal branding and business storytelling.

 Step 7: Apply for Positions